fredboe/inline-parser/README.md

 The library tries above all to make a simple readability and implementability possible;
 less in the foreground is the possibility to create high-performance parsers.

+For a detailed explanation of the parsers see the README in `src/main/java/org/parser/base`.

 ### Example
 In this section, I would like to very briefly introduce the functionality of this library.
 If you want to see detailed examples, just have a look at the